jwnelen/web-scale-project/README.md

 #### minikube (local k8s cluster)

-This setup is for local k8s testing to see if your k8s config works before deploying to the cloud.
-First deploy your database using helm by running the `deploy-charts-minicube.sh` file (in this example the DB is Redis but you can find any database you want in https://artifacthub.io/ and adapt the script).
-Then adapt the k8s configuration files in the
-`\k8s` folder to mach your system and then run `kubectl apply -f .` in the k8s folder.

 #### kubernetes cluster (managed k8s cluster in the cloud)

-Similarly to the `minikube` deployment but run the `deploy-charts-cluster.sh` in the helm step to also install an ingress to the cluster.
+Our deployment is done by a kubernetes cluster, that can connect to Google Spanner.
+Other k8s clusters can be used, but GCP is the easiest.
+For this, create an account on GCP and create a project.

+***Requirements:***
-***Requirements:*** You need to have access to kubectl of a k8s cluster.
+1. You need to have access to kubectl of a k8s cluster.
+2. Your docker deamon needs to run.
+3. If you are indeed using the gcloud kubectl, make sure you have the right access to the cluster in your local terminal.

+If you have done all the steps from below, you can run the `custom-deploy.sh` script.
+This will deploy the entire system to the k8s cluster.

 #### ~~docker-compose (not working anymore)~~
 Docker compose cannot be used anymore.
 The docker compose fill is still being used to build all images.